domschl/WinSteamOnMac/README.md

 ## Latest tested versions

-- 2023-10-06: the combination of macOS Sonoma 14 and Apple `game-porting-toolkit` 1.1 (release of 2023-11-15), Xcode 15.
+- 2023-10-06: the combination of macOS Sonoma 14 and Apple `Game Porting Toolkit` 1.1 (release of 2023-11-15), Xcode 15.

 ## Preparations:

 - Go to [Apple Games](https://developer.apple.com/games/) in order to download the [Game Porting Toolkit](https://developer.apple.com/download/all/?q=game%20porting%20toolkit)
-- Command Line Tools for Xcode 15, or Xcode 15 itself is required to be able to install `game-porting-toolkit`
+- Command Line Tools for Xcode 15, or Xcode 15 itself is required to be able to install `Game Porting Toolkit`

 This contains a Readme that outlines the process, but here we will customize it, in order to run Steam.